aref0101/Connect-API/README.md

 # SocialNetwork API

-A Django REST Framework–based web API with CRUD operation.
+A Django REST Framework–based web API.
 Only the authenticated owner of a post or comment is authorized to modify or delete it.
-The system includes user login and registration, JWT-based authentication, and a full suite of features such as, request throttling, API versioning, comment, like, follow and a feed based on user followings (e.g., “Known issue: image field resets on update; planned fix in next version”),
+The system includes user login and registration, JWT-based authentication, and a full suite of features such as comment, like, bookmark, follow, a feed based on user followings and list of users following and followers (e.g., “Known issue: image field resets on update; planned fix in next version”),

 ---

 ## Features

 - **User Auth**
 User registration and login are implemented using JSON Web Tokens (JWT) via Simple JWT, with full support for token refresh and rotation to ensure secure and seamless authentication.

-- **Posts CRUD**
-  - **Create** a new Post
-  - **Read** (list/detail) your posts
-  - **Update** or **Partial Update** only if you’re the owner
-  - **Delete** only if you’re the owner

 - **API Niceties**
   - **Commenting**: you can write comment for posts.
   - **Liking**: you can like and unlike posts.
   - **Following**: you can follow and unfollow users.
-  - **Throttling**: Prevents from hammering the API.
-  - **Versioning**: backward-incompatible changes require clear and structured communication.
+  - **Bookmarking**: you can bookmark (save) anyone's posts.

 ---